 The holiday is intended to honor the memories of U.S. soldiers who have died in action.
 It’s similar to the Remembrance Days celebrated in many parts of Africa, and like in South Africa created primarily to honor the freedom fighters for independence.

 But America’s Memorial Day has grown to honor all fallen soldiers, not just those who fought in the 18th century revolution.
 In fact it wasn’t started until after the Civil War when it was first called “Decoration Day,” following a petition by recently freed slaves (most who came from Africa) to honor the Union soldiers who had freed them.

 After World War I it was changed to “Memorial Day” and extended as an honor to all soldiers in all conflicts.

 As a young boy it was a big red-white-and-blue festival.
-We decorated our little red wagons and bikes, just as we would hardly a month later for the July 4th Independence Day Holiday.
+School got out early Friday so we could decorate our little red wagons and bikes for the big Monday parade, just as we would hardly a month later for the July 4th Independence Day Holiday.